 How to Become a Carpenter

-1. Before you invest money and spend time and effort in the training, you need to have a better grasp of the nature of job of this trade and clear idea of the nature of work of a carpenter.
-Before you make a final decision that, being a carpenter is the job you want to pursue, ask yourself these: do you have the qualities of the being a carpenter and do you love working outdoors?
+1. Before you invest money and spend time and effort in the training, you need to have a better grasp of the nature of the job of this trade and a clear idea of the nature of the work of a carpenter.
+Before you make a final decision that, being a carpenter is the job you want to pursue, ask yourself these: do you have the qualities of being a carpenter and do you love working outdoors?

 2. Develop your skill set.
 Find a training school where you can take the training.
 There are 2 approaches to get the skills, you can either apply for an apprenticeship program or take the initial training course at the school near your location.
 Below is the list of carpentry training schools in NY and some criteria to follow when choosing.

 3. To expand your skills and knowledge, take the apprenticeship training.
-By being an apprentice, you will work under the supervision of qualified carpenters and other professionals through the on-the-job training.
-It will take about 4 years to complete such program and you will be paid for that period.
+By being an apprentice, you will work under the supervision of qualified carpenters and other professionals through on-the-job training.
+It will take about 4 years to complete such a program and you will be paid for that period.
 It is a great chance to make a living while learning to be a carpenter.
 If you wish to become an apprentice, you may contact the New York City District Council of Carpenters or the Local 20 Carpenters Union, their contact information is indicated below.

 4. Choose a specialization.
 You can become a residential, commercial or even an industrial carpenter.
 If you could choose where you want to be specialized you can increase your rate.
 While general carpenters usually have varied skill sets, being specialized can become an added advantage.